 - Shipped in an elegant wood presentation box

 - Overall open 6.38″ (162mm)

 FOSSIL MAMMOTH BONE

 From a Woolly Mammoth that walked the Earth at least 10,000 years ago.

-The woolly mammoth is the next most depicted animal in Ice Age art after horses and bisons, and these images were produced up to 11.500 years ago.
-Today, more than five hundred depictions of woolly mammoths are known, in media ranging from carvings and cave paintings located in 46 caves in Russia, France and Spain, to sculptures and engravings made from different materials.
+The woolly mammoth is the next most depicted animal in Ice Age art after horses and bison, and these images were produced up to 11.500 years ago.
+Today, more than five hundred depictions of woolly mammoths are known, in media ranging from carvings and cave paintings located in 46 caves in Russia, France, and Spain, to sculptures and engravings made from different materials.

 This material obtained by immersing a traditional damascus billet it in an acid solution.
 The processcreates a striking visual contrast by enhancing the components that are more susceptible to the etching of the acid.